 These figures are an estimate and should not be considered the final bill.

 Airport Shuttle Service: Alderson Broaddus provides limited free shuttle service from the Pittsburgh Airport.
 Contact the International Student Coordinator for dates and times.
-Students arriving at different times or other airports will have secure and pay for transportation from the airport to campus.
+Students arriving at different times or other airports will have to secure and pay for transportation from the airport to campus.

-Other potential sources of Financial Aid outside AB can be found in the Financial Aid section of this web site: Finding Financial Aid for International Students.
+Other potential sources of Financial Aid outside AB can be found in the Financial Aid section of this website: Finding Financial Aid for International Students.
 These sources are the student’s responsibility.

 International Student Fee. $100 one-time fee to cover the cost of preparing and shipping documents.
 This fee is non-refundable.

 Enrollment Fee: $200 holds your place as a student at Alderson Broaddus.
 This fee is refundable if you do not enroll and request a refund by May 1 for Fall admissions and October 1 for Spring admissions.
 After those dates, the enrollment fee is only refundable if you are denied a visa.
-The denial slip must accompany the request for refund.
+The denial slip must accompany the request for a refund.